ashukid/ashukid.github.io/_posts/2018-12-01-next-generation-ai.markdown

 comments: true
 layout: post
 title:  "Next Generation Artificial Intelligence"
-excerpt: GAN's are getting immense popularity and they're changing the way we used to see at Artificial Intelligence.
-In this blog I
-        want to give a brief idea about GAN and there might be possible scopes.
+excerpt: In this blog I want to give a brief idea about Generative Adversarial Networks and there possible scopes.
 This is going to be a very short one.
 date:   2018-12-01
 ---